gregorywmorris/oaken-spirits/OAKEN_AWS_TECHNICAL_DESIGN.md

 1. Create a scalable solution.
 1. Create a data pipeline that integrates the systems and provides real-time updates.
-1. Create a single database as the single source of truth (SSOT).
+1. Create a single database as the single source of truth.
 1. Provide an analytics solution for management.

 ## 3. Glossary